 A – Action: What you actually did in this instance.

 R – Result: How the situation played out and was benefitted by your action.

 Here’s an example of what we’re talking about:

 Interviewer – “tell me about a situation where you provided excellent customer service”

 You – (Situation) “At my previous employer, XYZ, I took a call from a disgruntled customer who was upset that it had taken us so long to reply to her enquiry.
 (Task) I apologised, quickly looked up her details and confirmed the issue with her.
 (Action) After establishing that his transaction with us had been incorrectly processed, I assessed the degree to which he had been infringed and assured to call him back within the hour.
 I then explained the situation to my manager and proposed a remedy to which she agreed.
 I quickly called the customer back and explained how I was resolving the issue and to see if she felt it was adequate.
 (Result) The customer was extremely happy with the way I handled the situation.”

 Step 7: Do the work behind the scenes

 Find out when they plan to make their hiring decision.
 This will provide you with a timeline and you can follow up if you have not heard anything since the meeting.

 If successful, the employer may wish to speak to people who can validate your credentials; these are known as your referees (it’s a good idea to include these on the end of your resume).
 Have at least two people ready who will be able to speak positively about you in a relevant and occupational sense, don’t choose friends.

-Spotjobs – Highly recommended – Great for part time work.
+Spotjobs – Great for entry-level and part time jobs.